zspencer/www.zeespencer.com/_posts/2015-07-26-effective-code-critique.md

   to the change?
 This makes it much easier for team members to evaluate the change from a users perspective.

+If the code can be said to be working; then it may be merged ASAP.
+Further code review for a piece of work may continue *past* the change being released into production.

-I prefer a workflow where anyone may carry forward or merge a change; as this encourages low cycle times, high flow, and tight collaboration between team members.
+Allowing anyone to carry forward or merge a change at any time encourages low cycle times, high flow, and tight collaboration between team members.

 ## Discuss Clarity, Coupling, Cohesion, and Encapsulation
-Code reviews can sometimes focus on style over substance.
-I prefer to ban stylistic comments by integrating linters or automated style checkers into the build.
+Code reviews often focus on style over substance.
+I prefer to use linters or automated style checkers in the build to pre-empt stylistic comments.
 This frees up team members to focus on how a change impacts maintainability of the sofware.
-The four aspects I recommend focusing on are clarity, coupling, cohesion, and encapsulation.
+The four aspects I focus on are clarity, coupling, cohesion, and encapsulation.

 ### Clarity - What Does This Code Mean?
-Clarity is focused on names, documentation, tests, types, etc.  Clear code helps future maintainers to understand the intent of the code as well as the implementation.
-Are the commit messages and notes coherent?
+Clarity is all about names, documentation, tests, types, etc. Clear code helps future maintainers to understand the intent of the code as well as the implementation.
+Are commit messages and notes coherent?
 Are the names of variables and methods reasonable?
-Is the public surface area and implementation sizes of functions or namespaces reasonable?
 Are there usage examples?
 Are types or shapes of data demonstrated or enforced?

-Unclear code is often an indicator that a change lacks cohesion, has unnecessary coupling, or poorly encapsulates the goal of the change.
-It can also signal the goals of the change are uncertain.
+Unclear code indicates a change lacks cohesion, has unnecessary coupling, or poorly encapsulates the goal of the change.
+By paying attention to the clarity, we make it easier to pick up the code and make changes later on.

 ### Coupling - What Does This Code Work With?
 Coupling is when changes to other components may require changes in this section of code.
 How many external collaborators are used to do the work?
 How deeply does this code reach into it's collaborators?
 How many of their functions are being used?
-In cases where coupling with external collaborators is both wide and deep it can be valuable to create an intermediary that sits between the collaborators and this code.
+In cases where coupling with external collaborators is both wide and deep it can be valuable to write an intermediary to wrap the collaborators and expose a smaller surface area to the new code.

-By drawing attention to coupling, we may reduce the cost of future change so long as we don't decrease clarity while doing so.
+By drawing attention to coupling, we may reduce the likelihood that we'll have to change this code when another component changes.

 ### Encapsulation - How Will Others Use This Code?